 Following is the rationale that the committee provided for Gwaii Haanas’ nomination to the tentative list:

 "Gwaii Haanas represents more than 10,000 years of connection between land, sea and Haida culture.
 It possesses undisturbed old-growth temperate rainforest and a diverse marine life, and is a "natural laboratory" for the study of island ecology, biogeography and evolution.

 In few other places in the world can one experience such diversity of life and habitats - from undersea kelp forests, to old-growth rainforests.
-As one of the few places in Canada not covered by glaciers during the most recent Ice Age, Gwaii Haanas retains a unique assemblage of species, many endemic to the Queen Charlotte Islands.
+As one of the few places in Canada not covered by glaciers during the most recent Ice Age, Gwaii Haanas retains a unique assemblage of species, many endemic to the Queen Charlotte Islands (Haida Gwaii).
 Tucked on shoreline cliffs are some of the largest seabird colonies and sea lion rookeries known.
 The invertebrate life in the intertidal and subtidal zones is highly diverse, and the habitat supports migrating shorebirds and marine mammals, including killer whales and migrating grey whales.

 Traditional homeland of the Haida, the area includes remnants of houses as well as carved mortuary and memorial totem poles, commemorating the culture of the Haida and their close relationship with the land and sea.
 Like the mist that permeates the forest, the rich culture of the Haida infuses Gwaii Haanas.
 The existing SGang Gwaay World Heritage Site would be incorporated into this broader proposal."

 Because Canada is considered to be well represented on the existing list, UNESCO limits the number of nominated sites that Canada can recommend to a maximum of one per year.
 Thus, it may be some time before we find out if Gwaii Haanas’ nomination is accepted.